 There are supermarkets, shops and a cinema, but the best international schools are at least an hour away.
 The metro and bus services connect the area to the centre of town, but commuters will need to transfer between lines for destinations in the north and west of the city.

 Castelldefels and Gava are around 12 miles (20km) south of Barcelona, and close to fine, sandy beaches that fill with city dwellers in summer.
 Weekends can be busy as people flock to the area’s seafood restaurants.

 Accommodation is mainly in the form of houses, some of which are partitioned off as summer apartments without heating facilities.

 Trains in and out of Barcelona are convenient and frequent, reaching the city centre in less than 20 minutes.
 Several shopping malls can be reached by car in 15 minutes, as can the airport.
 Castelldefels is home to the British School of Barcelona.

 Sant Cugat del Vallès

-Sant Cugat del Vallès is located 12km north of Barcelona.
-It’s situated behind Mount Tibidabo and the Collsera Natural Reservation and linked to the city by a tunnel.
-Frequent trains also connect it to the centre of Barcelona in just over 20 minutes.
-Sant Cugat del Vallès is popular with American and French expatriates.
+Sant Cugat del Vallès is situated behind Mount Tibidabo and the Collsera Natural Reserve 7 miles (12km) north of Barcelona.
+Frequent trains connect it to the centre of Barcelona in around 20 minutes.
+The area is popular with American and French expatriates.

-Sant Cugat has its own cinemas, shops, concert hall, golf course and sports clubs.
-There is also a 20km long cycle route leading into the Collsera Parc.
-Its detached houses, with gardens, and occasionally swimming pools, are ideal for families with children.
+It has its own cinemas, shops, concert hall, golf course and sports clubs.
+It has detached houses with gardens and occasionally swimming pools, and is ideal for expat families.
 The Benjamin Franklin International School runs a bus service for pupils in the area.